thomasmktong/travel-bot/README.md

 ### Facebook Webhook

 1. Navigate to [Facebook for developers](https://developers.facebook.com/) page
-2. Select the Facebook App, under the **Products** > **Messenger** page > **Webhooks** section, click the **Setup Webhooks button
+2. Select the Facebook App, under the **Products** > **Messenger** page > **Webhooks** section, click the **Setup Webhooks** button
 3. Paste the Recime project's deployed **API endpoint** and **Verify Token** to the fields
-4. Select **message_deliveries, messages, messaging_optins, messaging_postbacks** under **Subscription Fields**
+4. Select **message_deliveries**, **messages**, **messaging_optins**, **messaging_postbacks** under **Subscription Fields**
 5. Once you set the webhook, the settings will be moved to **Products** > **Webhooks** page
 6. You should be able to test your chat bot now, go to **Roles** page to add testers, or go to **App Review** page to publish the App

 ## Platform Limitations

 - [Message Templates](https://developers.facebook.com/docs/messenger-platform/send-api-reference/templates) provided by Facebook is extremely not flexible by mandating values in almost all the fields.
-It is also not consistent.
+The templates are also not consistent.
 For example, developer can add buttons at the end of the [List Template](https://developers.facebook.com/docs/messenger-platform/send-api-reference/list-template), but not in the [Airline Itinerary Template](https://developers.facebook.com/docs/messenger-platform/send-api-reference/airline-itinerary-template).
 Conversely, an intro message cannot be added to the prior template but can be added to the latter.
 - [Recime.io](https://recime.io/) is easy to use.
-But at this moment, it only supports one respond message or template for each user input.
+But at this moment, it only supports one respond message or template for each user message.
 Combining with the limitations of Facebook Messenger, results in a suboptimal user experience.
+It also limits the processing time of the code to be less than 10 seconds.

 ## Related Projects